ism-courses/OOP-Mini-Project-9/README.md

-The Boss wants you to implement method inheritance for a Professor class defined in this repository.
+The company wants you to implement method inheritance for a Professor class defined in this repository.

 Here are steps:
 1. Define a **ScienceProfessor** class.